williampruden/sequelize-associations/README.md

 - Never delete a migration after its been run.
 We might someday need the `down` function.
 - Never edit a migration after its been run.
 If you need to edit your database, create another migration to make the desired change.

-Now lets take a look at the migration that was created for us `./migrations/<timestamp>-create-user.js` should look like:
+Now lets take a look at the migration that was created for us `./migrations/<timestamp>-create-user.js`

 ```javascript
 'use strict';